This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Remove the container of liquid from the freezer and scrape off the solidified fat.
 Reserve the liquid which, will have formed into a jell.
 Transfer the oxtails to a cutting board and remove the meat.
 Discard the bones and any grizzle.
 Reserve the oxtail meat on a plate.

 • Season to taste with salt and pepper.
-Ladle into bowls and serve.
+Ladle into bowls, garnish with parsley, and serve.
 This oxtail soup will be even tastier the next day after all those flavors mingle together overnight.

 Notes